• MY MEDIA KIT

 jello poke cake

-How To Make a Jello Poke Cake:
+How To Make A Jello Poke Cake Recipe:

+Let’s get right into how to make a Jello Pole cake!
 Prepare and bake a 9×13 cake according to package directions.
 Give yourself an ample amount of time for this step.
 You could even make the cake the day before if need be.

 Be sure to allow the cake to cool completely.
 Once the cake has cooled, use a bamboo skewer to poke holes halfway into the cake, about 1/2″ apart.
 Set aside.